slowli/ed25519-quirks/README.md

 ## Testing

 To run tests, use `npm test` (for front-end tests) and `npm run test-wasm` (for WASM tests).
+Be aware that the `test-wasm` command requires specifying browsers used for testing as flags (e.g., `-- --firefox`).
 Consult [`package.json`](package.json) for the full list of linting and testing commands.

 ## License